 And when you have employee stock options, an important planning question that will come up as you prepare to make the transition is what happens to unvested and/or unexercised shares at retirement?

 Will your unvested shares be forfeited when you retire?
 If so, are you sure you have not included the value of your unvested shares in your retirement calculations?

 For example, what if you have stock options with a current value of $2,000,000.
-But what if $500,000 of this value is “in-the-money,” but unvested stock options?
-At retirement, it’s very possible you could forfeit $500,000 of value.
-Have you considered the impact to your retirement $500,000 of this value disappears due to the forfeiting of $500,000 of unvested value?
+But what if $500,000 of this value is “in-the-money” but unvested stock options?
+At retirement, it’s possible you could forfeit $500,000 of value.
+Have you considered the impact on your retirement $500,000 of this value disappears due to the forfeiting of $500,000 of unvested value?
 You should also take notice of your unexercised incentive stock options

-Incentive stock options often need to be exercised within 3 months of termination (or in this case, retirement) to retain its status as an incentives stock option.
+Incentive stock options often need to be exercised within three months of termination (or in this case, retirement) to retain its status as an incentive stock option.
 If you are required to exercise these shares, the cost to do so may be expensive.
-The simple math is the value of the shares exercised multiplied by the grant price.
+The simple math is the fair market value of the shares at exercise multiplied by the exercise price of the option.
 Can you afford the cost of exercising and holding the options?
 Or will you need to do a cashless exercise?
 A cashless exercise is a strategy that requires no out of pocket cash to exercise.
 Instead, some of the exercised shares are immediately sold to cover the cost of the other shares.

 Finally, is exercising and holding more shares, furthering increasing your single stock position, something you should be doing as you enter retirement?

 Further strategic planning for stock options may consider calendar years in retirement when taxable income is lower.
 Lower tax years can create opportunities to exercise and/or sell shares in a way that minimizes the taxes you owe.